 Labyrinths of Time

-Erarta Museum presents the first St. Petersburg exhibition of Misha Brusilovsky, one of the most prominent Russian artists of the latter half of the 20th century
+Erarta Museum presented the first St. Petersburg exhibition of Misha Brusilovsky, one of the most prominent Russian artists of the latter half of the 20th century

 Daily grind turning into a transcendental legend